Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Simon Sinek on the 10 rules for achieving greatness

-There are two types of people – those that see what they want, and those that see what stands in the way of what they want.
+There are two types of people in the world – those who see what they want and those who can only see what stands in their way.
 Which type of person are you?

-In this episode of the Tony Robbins Podcast, Editorial Director Ana Yoerg sits down with Simon Sinek to breakdown his 10 rules for Success.
+In this episode of the Tony Robbins Podcast, editorial director Ana Yoerg interviews bestselling author and inspirational speaker, Simon Sinek.

 [02:45] Welcome Simon